susisu/atom-markdown-table-editor/README.md

 ## FAQ
 ### Q. My table does not align well when dealing with Chinese characters
-A. Use a monospaced font that includes glyphs for Chinese characters, such as [Noto Sans Mono CJK](https://github.com/googlei18n/noto-cjk). markdown-table-editor already supports East Asian characters including Chinese characters.
+A. Use a monospaced font that includes glyphs for Chinese characters, such as [Noto Sans Mono CJK](https://github.com/googlei18n/noto-cjk). markdown-table-editor supports East Asian characters including Chinese characters :)

+## For developers
+This package is based on [markdown-table-editor kernel](https://github.com/susisu/mte-kernel), which provides a text editor independent implementation of the functionality of the package.
+You can create a markdown-table-editor plugin for your favorite text editor with ease!